 The city’s first certified organic bazaar is held in Bomonti every Saturday, pulling in locals as well as the city’s top chefs.
 Feriköy Antiques Market, held every Sunday, serves as a perfect opportunity to appreciate the storied past of the city.

 Nişantaşı and Taksim are within walking distance, with the Osmanbey metro stop only a short distance away.
 The new tunnels make Bomonti even more accessible with quick access to TEM and Dolmabahçe

 Spa and Fitness

-The House Hotel Bomonti has a 510 sqm state-of-the-art gym with the latest high-tech fitness equipments and a pilates/yoga studio.
+The House Hotel Bomonti has a 510 sqm state-of-the-art gym with the latest high-tech fitness equipments, a pilates/yoga studio and an indoor swimming pool .
 The spa combines modern and traditional wellness with a classic saunas, steam rooms, and treatment rooms, where a wide range of treatments, including facials and massages, are offered.